Noble (English coin): 1430 onwards

 The gold noble, which had hardly changed in style, value, or quality since the reign of Edward III, was minted for the last time during the first reign of King Edward IV (1461–1470).
 The price of gold rose from the 1430s onward, so gold coins were worth more in Europe than in England, which resulted in a gold shortage in England as coins were exported for profit.
 Only a small quantity of nobles were minted during Edward IV's Heavy Coinage period (1461–64), at London.
 Finally, in 1464 in an attempt to stop the coins drifting over to the continent, the value of all gold nobles was raised from six shillings and eight pence (6/8 or 80 pence) to eight shillings and four pence (8/4 or 100 pence), and a new coin, the "Rose Noble, or Royal" worth ten shillings and weighing 120 grains (7.8 grams) was introduced – however, it was unpopular and was discontinued after 1470.
 In contrast, a new coin worth six shillings and eight pence (the same as the original noble), the angel was introduced in 1464 and soon became a popular and important coin.

 Obverse legend: EDWARD DI GRA REX ANGL Z FRANC DNS HYB ("Edward by the grace of God King of England and France Lord of Ireland").
 Reverse legend: IHC AUTEM TRANSIENS PER MEDIUM ILLOR IBAT ("But Jesus passing through their midst went His way").

-As a notional value, six shilling and eightpence, 6s.8d. or more commonly 6⧸8 (and read as 'six and eight') for was useful in certain aspects accounting in what by then was British currency, right up until Decimalisation-Day, Mon.
-15 Feb.
-1971.
+As the mark (equal to two nobles, or 13s 4d) was widely used during medieval times as a unit of account, many historical records show monetary amounts which are multiples of a noble.

+As an example of recent "popular culture", in the children's novel The Big Six, the amount of 6s 8d is mentioned as being the standard solicitor's fee.